onqtam/headjack/src/digital_footprint.md

 # Today: centralized & fragmented identity

+> "The more you enter, the more you become locked in.
+Your social-networking site becomes a central platform - a closed silo of content, and one that does not give you full control over your information in it.
+The more this kind of architecture gains widespread use, the more the Web becomes fragmented, and the less we enjoy a single, universal information space." - [Tim Berners-Lee](https://www.azquotes.com/quote/1269744)

 Convenience & network effects have lead to extreme levels of centralization of identity in just a few players with [single sign-on](https://en.wikipedia.org/wiki/Single_sign-on) (SSO) functionality.

 > "As of 2018 the consolidation of power and control over the social web by a few large corporations seems unparalleled" - [Decentralizing the Social Web](https://hal.inria.fr/hal-01966561/document) by [Harry Halpin](https://twitter.com/harryhalpin)